PixarAnimationStudios/ruby-jss/README.md

 # etc..
 ```

 Then use the #create method to create it in the JSS.
+The #save method is an alias of #create

 ```ruby
 new_pkg.create # returns 453, the id number of the object just created
 ```

-*NOTE*: some classes require more data than just a :name when created with id: :new.
+*NOTE*: A class's '.make' method is now the preferred method to use for creating new objects.
+The '.new id: :new' method still works as before, but is deprecated for object creation and doing so may raise errors in the future.

 --------